13luiscabral13/SDLE/docs/Design.md

 To increment the quantity purchased for each item, the `GCounter CRDT` is the suitable choice as it efficiently handles concurrent increments.

-All operations performed on these Delta-enabled CRDTs [N] are idempotent, ensuring the convergence of the current system state and eventual consistency.
+All operations performed on these Delta-enabled CRDTs [3] are idempotent, ensuring the convergence of the current system state and eventual consistency.

 ## 5. References